vicuna-io/style-guide/README.md

 - `parseJson`
 - `handleRequest`

 Whilst others have so many responsibilities, that their name becomes very generic like `Manager` or `Service`.
 But they have something in common, they consist of procedures, operating on data, rather than objects exposing behaviour.
 And some just have a badly chosen name.

 The real problem is not their name but their design.
 In order to avoid such classes, move stop exposing data, move methods closer to the data they operate on and start thinking in objects rather than procedures.

-## Examples